hibbitts-design/.github/profile/README.md

 Welcome to HibbittsDesign.org – creating open-source software for educators and digital publishers, informed by over 25 years of experience in software interaction design, UX consulting, and higher education.

-Built with a focus on outcomes over features, these tools strive to be both enjoyable and valuable.
+Built with a focus on outcomes over features, these projects strive to be both enjoyable and valuable.

 <details>